spartaksun/composer-bump-plugin/README.md

-# Composer plugin for incremention a package version
+# Composer plugin for increment a package version

 ## Install
 ```bash